West Highland White Terrier Temperament & Personality Guide

 Multi-Pet Households

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-West Highland White Terriers have particular requirements based on their small size, moderate shedding level, and genetic predispositions to skin allergies and luxating patella.
+For West Highland White Terriers, the inputs that matter most are a small frame, a moderate shedding coat, and breed-level risk for skin allergies and luxating patella.

 Activity Requirements